 - A fever — only in some cases

-Pain caused by pleurisy also might affect your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can radiate to your shoulders or back.

 When to see a doctor

 Call your doctor right away if you experience unexplained, intense chest pain during breathing.
 You might have a problem with your lungs, heart or pleura or an underlying illness for which you need prompt medical care.